-In more detail, the usage of globbing expressions to locate sources needed by CMake is considered a bad practice by the CMake developers.
-Their recommendation is that all files used in the build are explicitly listed (as is now done in the Enzo layer).
+As an aside, our usage of globbing expressions to locate sources needed by CMake is considered a bad practice by the CMake developers.
+Their recommendation is that all files used in the build are explicitly listed.
 This is because CMake generally only adjusts the build system if a CMakeLists.txt file has been updated (e.g. if you append a new entry to the list of source files).
 Historically, if you globbed for source files, CMake wouldn't know that it needed to rebuild the list of source files when you added a new one (since the CMakeLists.txt file wasn't touched).